acc-trainings-org/SpringBoot-CloudNative-Training/README.md

 Follow this procedure to add a project to the ServiceMeshMemberRoll from the command line.

-* Create a ServiceMeshMemberRoll resource in the same project as the ServiceMeshControlPlane resource, in our example that is ```acc-trainings-istio-system ```.
+* Create a ServiceMeshMemberRoll resource in the same project as the ServiceMeshControlPlane resource, in our example that is ```acc-trainings-main-istio-system ```.
 *

 * Create Service memberRoll by adding from web Console